bonedaddy/clinch/README.md

 # clinch

 `clinch` is a library for building CLI tools that support one or more commands.
 Support for multiple commands revolves around the use of a CLI flag called `--command` or `-c` for short.
 Using this you supply the same of the command to run.
-It is built around argtable3 as the flag handling library.
+It is built around argtable3 as the flag handling library, and include a few pre-defined default argtable values (version, file, output) to use as building blocks and to showcase example usage.

 Example output: